-Ref Action Action Outcome(s) Well-being Objective Supported Start Date Expected Completion Date Q2 RAG Assessment / % Completion Commentary ~ Tudalen 25 Continued In partnership with the EAS provide support and advice to governing bodies so they have the knowledge and skills to be democratically accountable for strategic leadership, effective governance and for driving school improvement.
-All Governing bodies demonstrate that they are democratically accountable for the strategic leadership of their schools and set the strategic framework to achieve their aims and objectives.
-Which leads to sustained and continued school improvement.
-WBO 1 / Strategic Priority 5 WBO 1 / Strategic Priority 6 1 st September 2022 31st March 2024 70% The Chair of Governors is invited to all School Development Planning Professional Discussions.
+Ref Action Action Outcome(s) Well-being Objective Supported Start Date Expected Completion Date Q2 RAG Assessment / % Completion Commentary 3 Continued In partnership with the EAS provide support and advice to governing bodies so they have the knowledge and skills to be democratically accountable for strategic leadership, effective governance and for driving school improvement. strategic framework to achieve their aims and WBO 1 / Strategic Priority 5 WBO 1 / Strategic Priority 6 1 st September 2022 31 st March 2024 70% The Chair of Governors is invited to all School Development Planning Professional Discussions.
 In almost all cases in 2022-23 the Chair of Governors or a representative attended these meetings.
 This provides the LA with an opportunity to discuss and identify any support a governing body may require.
 LA Officers meet with Chairs of Governors on a regular basis in secondary schools to discuss attendance and exclusions.
 These meetings are being rolled out to primary school, following positive feedback.
 The EAS and LA meet on an annual basis with Newport Association of School Governors (NASG) to discuss new or priority areas of the services work.
 In addition, the LA will also be running additional meetings for governors and heads bi-annually and trialling a cluster model for governor development, following feedback from NASG.
 4 Develop a marketing campaign to encourage governor recruitment of minority groups to ensure governing bodies are reflective of the communities that they serve.
 All Governing bodies across the city are fully inclusive and include governors that reflect the ethnic and linguistic character of the school community.
 WBO 1 / Strategic Priority 7 1 st September 2022 31 st December 2023 90% The EAS have agreed from September 2023, to update their governor contact form to include some of the protected characteristic e.g., ethnicity and first language/ preferred language of communication.
 This will allow us to profile governor data, against the protected characteristics.
 The LA through governor professional learning sessions will provide support to governors in effective recruitment (autumn 23).

-Ref Action Action Outcome(s) Well-being Objective Supported Start Date Expected Completion Date Q2 RAG Assessment / % Completion Commentary 4 Continued Develop a marketing campaign to encourage governor recruitment of minority groups to ensure governing bodies are reflective of the communities that they serve. governors that reflect the ethnic and linguistic , 1 st September 2022 31st December 2023 90% The LA and EAS are working on a promotional campaign to promote governor vacancies by engaging with governors who represent the global majority in our city's schools.
+R ef Action Action Outcome(s) Well-being Objective Supported Start Date Expected Completion Date Q2 RAG Assessment / % Completion Commentary , governor recruitment of minority groups to All Governing bodies across the city are fully inclusive and include governors that reflect the ethnic and linguistic character of the school community. , , 1 st September 2022 31 st December 2023 90% The LA and EAS are working on a promotional campaign to promote governor vacancies by engaging with governors who represent the global majority in our city's schools.